Home » Cricket » Top 12 Young Emerging Batsmen (Young Cricketers), Who are the Future of the Indian Cricket Team?

 Although KKR struggled to reach the playoffs in IPL 2025, Ankrish consistently delivered impressive performances throughout the season.
 With a knock of 300 runs at a strike rate of 139.53, he proved he has the qualities of a seasoned batsman.
 Additionally, in red-ball cricket, he scored 265 runs in 11 innings, achieving a strike rate of over 26.

-Ankrish scored a calm 50 runs off 32 balls against Sunrisers Hyderabad.
+This upcoming cricketer scored a calm 50 runs off 32 balls against Sunrisers Hyderabad.
 He helped KKR recover from a top-order collapse.
 We know he can easily rotate strike and accelerate against spin, which makes him one of the best young cricketers in India.

 So, he has a lot to learn.
-Consistent performances in upcoming seasons could create an opportunity for the senior Indian cricket team.
+Consistent performances in the upcoming seasons could create an opportunity for the senior Indian cricket team.

 MetricsResults